Localization of nonbacktracking centrality on dense subgraphs of sparse networks: Acknowledgments

 \section{Acknowledgments}

 This work was developed within the scope of the project i3N, UIDB/50025/2020 \& UIDP/50025/2020, financed by national funds through the FCT/MEC--Portuguese Foundation for Science and Technology.
-G.T. was supported by FCT Grants No. CEECIND/03838/2017 and No. CEECIND/04697/2017.
+G.T. was supported by FCT Grant No. CEECIND/03838/2017.